1) Can Ayurveda be integrated with other systems of medicine?

 Similarly, those with a Pitta constitution are prone to gallbladder, bile, and liver problems, acidity, and stomach ulcers, among other things.
 Pitta people are prone to skin problems like hives and redness.
-Gas, lower back discomfort, arthritis, sciatica, paralysis, and nerve pain are all common among Vata persons.
+Gas, lower back discomfort, arthritis, sciatica, paralysis, and nerve pain are all standard among Vata persons.

 The large intestine causes Vata diseases, the small intestine causes Pitta diseases, and the stomach causes Kapha disorders.
-Certain signs and symptoms are caused by unbalanced humours or Tridoshas in various body parts.
+Certain signs and symptoms are caused by unbalanced humor or Tridoshas in various body parts.
 These imbalances damage the body’s natural defensive or immune mechanism, making it susceptible to disease.

-The disease caused by external factors –
+The diseases caused by external factors –

 External factors such as eating habits, living habits, seasonal variations, and so on can all produce ailments comparable to those caused by Tridosha imbalance.
-These elements first cause physical problems, which then has an impact on the mind due to a disruption in the Tridoshas.
+These elements first cause physical problems, which then have an impact on the mind due to a disruption in the Tridoshas.
 For example, disrupted Vata causes anxiety, sadness, and nervousness; excess Pitta causes rage, hatred, and jealousy; and inflamed Kapha causes possessiveness, avarice, and attachment.
-As a result, there is a clear link between diet, behaviours, and the environment, as well as emotional illnesses.
+As a result, there is a clear link between diet, behaviors, and the environment, as well as emotional illnesses.
 Depending upon the cause, various herbal treatments and herbal therapies can be adopted to treat the conditions.